THEME: REMAIN CONNECTED TO JESUS

 - A network service provider can give us a new phone but cannot change our ‘personality’.
 However, when we remain connected to Jesus, the Bible says that God (the GTN Service Provider) will make us a ‘new creation’ (2 Cor.
 5:17) – that is, a total change of our ‘personality’!

-- A network service provider may do strict business with us and may not be interested in our personal needs; but Jesus says if we are connected to him, our prayers will be answered (John 15:7).
+- A network service provider may do strict business with us and may not be interested in our personal needs.
+Jesus, on the other hand, is interested in our personal needs.
+Hence, He assures us that in Him, our prayers will be answered (John 15:7).

 To conclude, I pray:

-- that if sin and the lack of faith have disconnected us from Jesus, we will confess our sins and so be re-connected to him today!
+- that if sin and/or the lack of faith have disconnected us from Jesus, we will confess our sins and so be re-connected to Him today!
 Amen!

-- that if we are connected to Jesus, we shall enjoy the benefits of being a new creation, friends of Jesus, filled with his joy, answered whenever we pray, and be beneficiaries of heavenly blessings!
+- that connected to Jesus, we shall enjoy the benefits of being a new creation, His friends, filled with His joy, answered prayers, and become beneficiaries of all heavenly blessings!
 Amen!

 By Very Rev. Fr.
 John Louis